 In the event that the Union or the Village initiates a request to make a positive wage adjustment to an individual employee's wages based on additional skills or additional duties performed, such increase if mutually agreed to may be applied within the current wage range of the employee's classification.
-Such requests are limited to those employees who have served a minimum of two years in the job classification.
+Such requests are limited to those employees who have successfully completed their probationary period served a minimum of two years in the job classification.
 These requests shall not be subject to the grievance and arbitration procedure.